Terenceyuyue/mVEM/README.md

 ------------------
 ##  3-D Linear Virtual Element Methods

-   We present a simple and efficient MATLAB implementation of the linear virtual element method for the three dimensional Poisson equation.
+   We present a simple and efficient implementation of the linear virtual element method for the three dimensional Poisson equation.
+The design ideas can be directly generalized to higher-order cases.